CDCgov/phdi/containers/trigger-code-reference/description.md

 2. Download a copy of the Docker image from the PHDI repository by running `docker pull ghcr.io/cdcgov/phdi/trigger-code-reference:latest`.
 3. Run the service with ` docker run -p 8080:8080 trigger-code-reference:latest`.

-Congratulations, the trigger code reference should now be running on `localhost:8080`!
+Congratulations, the TCR should now be running on `localhost:8080`!

 #### Running from Python Source Code

-We recommend running the trigger code reference from a container, but if that is not feasible for a given use-case, it may also be run directly from Python using the steps below.
+We recommend running the TCR from a container, but if that isn't feasible for a given use case,  you can also run the service directly from Python using the steps below.

 1. Ensure that both Git and Python 3.10 or higher are installed.
 2. Clone the PHDI repository with `git clone https://github.com/CDCgov/phdi`.